 Frequently Asked Questions

-HPLC measures purity by separating the target compound from all other detectable species. ≥99% means at least 99% of detectable molecules in the sample match the target peptide.
-The remaining ≤1% is byproducts of synthesis or trace solvents.
+HPLC measures purity by separating the target compound from all other detectable species.
+The purity percentage is the share of detectable molecules that match the target peptide; the remainder is byproducts of synthesis or trace solvents.
+Each lot's measured purity is documented on its Certificate of Analysis.

 What is a Certificate of Analysis (COA) for peptides?